Thread Count: What Does It Actually Mean?

 Does Egyptian Cotton Matter?

 A lot of bed linen sheets such as the Ramesses 1100 Thread Egyptian Cotton are still of value, as the very best cotton in the world is grown in Egypt.
-If you are wanting high quality sheets Egyptian cotton, followed by Pima cotton (from America) are great options.
+If you are wanting high-quality sheets of Egyptian cotton, followed by Pima cotton (from America) are great options.
 If you prefer cotton woven to create a silky smooth surface, Sateen is known for best.
-If you like light-weight breathable, summer-time fabrics, Percale is the cotton for you.
+If you like light-weight breathable, summer-time fabrics, Percale is cotton for you.

-If you are looking for a best seller sheet that many tmembers of the Manchester Madness community have already vouched for, the Logan & Mason Platinum 400 Thread Count with Egyptian Cotton Sateen Fitted Sheet is a favourite you will enjoy.
+If you are looking for a bestseller sheet that many members of the Manchester Madness community have already vouched for, the Logan & Mason Platinum 400 Thread Count with Egyptian Cotton Sateen Fitted Sheet is a favourite you will enjoy.